A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Introduction

 \subsection{Outline}

-We will start in \cref{sec_dleto} with the presentation of a simple but non-competitive algorithm for tensor rank decomposition \cite{Hitchcock1927a} which illustrates some of the main ideas from \cite{BKW2024} in a more familiar setting.
-Then, \cref{sec_algorithm}, develops the main ingredients that go into the mathematical \cref{alg_main_computation} for low-rank Grassmann decomposition.
-An efficient numerical algorithm fleshing out some nontrivial technical details of \cref{alg_main_computation} is presented in \cref{sec_numerical_algorithm}.
-Numerical experiments feature in \cref{sec_numerical_experiments}, illustrating the computational performance and numerical accuracy of the proposed algorithm.
+\Cref{sec_preliminaries} recalls standard results from the literature on tensors and the identifiability of Grassmann decompositions.
+To illustrate Brooksbank, Kassabov, and Wilson's framework \citep{BKW2024} in a more familiar setting, we present a simple but non-competitive algorithm for tensor rank decomposition \citep{Hitchcock1927a} in \cref{sec_dleto}.
+Then, \cref{sec_algorithm} develops the main ingredients that constitute the mathematical \cref{alg_main_computation} for low-rank Grassmann decomposition.
+An efficient numerical algorithm fleshing out the nontrivial technical details of \cref{alg_main_computation} is presented in \cref{sec_numerical_algorithm}.
+Numerical experiments are featured in \cref{sec_numerical_experiments}, illustrating the computational performance and numerical accuracy of the proposed algorithm.
+The article is concluded with some final remarks in \cref{sec_conclusions}.